Hasna-k/Global-superstore-profitability-analysis/README.md

 ## Tools Used

-- *Power BI* for data visualization and dashboard development
+- *Power BI* for data modelling using DAX, visualization and dashboard development
-- *Excel* for data cleaning and preliminary analysis
+- *Power Query Editor* for data cleaning, transformation and preliminary analysis.

 ---